timothy-majidzadeh/MIDS-W207-Spring24-Soccer-Detection/README.md

 # MIDS-W207-Spring24-Soccer-Detection
-T. Majidzadeh and E. Ndedi's work on the MIDS w207 Project
+T. Majidzadeh and E. Ndedi's work on the MIDS w207 Project.

 # Follow the below steps to run!